Is a virtual room

 - reflection density

-- optional use of the Image Source Model for 1st order
+- optional use of the Image

-- optionally creates responses with the direct sound excluded
+- optionally creates responses

-and the original signal can be bypassed when mixing in the reverb
+can be bypassed when mixing in the reverb

-- has a large set of presets to promote realistic reverb settings
+- has a large set of presets

-and give good starting points for further fine-tuning:
+points for further fine-tuning:

 - user expandable "Generic

-Halls" presets where average size and RT values can be taken from actual
+Halls" presets where average size and RT values can be

-well know halls
+taken from actual well know halls

 - suggests reverberation time

-based on the volume and type of music (chamber music, opera, choir
+based on the volume and type of music (chamber music,

-- suggests a volume based on the reverberation time and type
+- suggests a volume based

-of music (chamber music, opera, choir etc.) using curves of optimal
+opera, choir etc.) using curves of optimal ratios from literature

-ratios from literature (see fig above)
+(see fig above)

 - suggests listener (or virtual

-microphone) location based on the reverberation radius of the selected
+microphone) location based on the reverberation radius

-hall (Close, Medium, Far)
+of the selected hall (Close, Medium, Far)

-- creates CATT PLT-files (2D plans, shaded 3D
+PLT-files (2D plans, shaded 3D models and RT/Volume graphs)

-models and RT/Volume graphs) that can be viewed, printed and exported
+that can be viewed, printed and exported either via the included

-either via the included stand-alone CATT PLT-viewer or
+stand-alone CATT PLT-viewer or with

-with CATT-Acoustic™ (from v7.2,
+CATT-Acoustic™ (from v7.2, also

-also the demo version)
+the demo version)

 - creates a new PureVerb eXtended (PVX) single-file,

-multi-input, multi-output, multi-microphone impulse response format
+multi-input, multi-output, multi-microphone impulse response

-that also stores a PureVerb settings-file.
+format that also stores a PureVerb settings-file.

-A PVX-file can be loaded by File|Open
+A PVX-file can be loaded by File|Open for examining the parameters

-for examining the parameters used when creating the impulse responses,
+used when creating the impulse responses, or to re-calculate

-or to re-calculate the same basic responses after some changes in parameters.
+the same basic responses after some changes in parameters.

-The PVX-format simplifies use of PureVerb responses in MultiVolver
+The PVX-format simplifies use of PureVerb responses in

-since only one file needs to selected for a complete
+MultiVolver since only one file needs

-set of filters.
-The PvxViewer
+to selected for a complete set of filters.
+The PvxViewer shows the

-filtered impulse responses and decays.
+impulse responses and decays.

 - optionally directly creates

-WAV-file format and includes a file-format conversion tool that converts
+WAV-file format and includes a file-format conversion

-Lake SIM-files to 16-, 24- or 32-bit PCM integer
+tool that converts Lake SIM-files to 16-, 24-

-WAVs for use with other convolvers.
-Optionally cretes WAVs
+or 32-bit PCM integer WAVs for use with other convolvers.
+Optionally creates WAVs

 in WAVE-EX format